seancdavis/talks/balancing-flexibility-and-productivity-in-content-modeling/210714-decoupled-days.md

 [.header: #FFFFFF, Source Serif Pro, alignment(center)]

 # I believe we can find a<br>**_balanced_ approach**<br>that makes **developers**<br>_and_ **content editors** happy.

+^
+Sticking with theory because there are so many options.

 ---